bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/_index.md

 ## Tutorial

-There will be a tutorial.
-(More Info to come)
+The tutorial will be held every Monday, 13:00 - 14:30, by Jonas Fichtmüller via Zoom.
+The link to the Zoom room can be found in Moodle.

 ## Grades & Exam